 Disease Prevention

 One of the most important reasons to prune a tree is to prevent disease.
 Trees, like any other living organism, can fall prey to infections, fungi, and infestations, and dead or decaying branches often serve as the entry point for these issues.
 When neglected, the disease can spread to the entire tree.
-That’s why we recommend removing affected branches early — it stops disease from progressing and infecting the rest of the canopy.
+That’s why we recommend removing affected branches early; it stops disease from progressing and infecting the rest of the canopy.

 Improved Safety

 Weak or dead tree branches can fall without warning, especially during storms or high winds.
-By having a certified arborist remove these hazards, you proactively keep your property, family, and pets safe.
+By having a certified arborist remove these hazards, you proactively help to keep your property, family, and pets safe.
 For commercial properties, regular pruning can even help minimize liability.

 Greater Flower & Fruit Production